bcnichols3/formian/README.md

 ### `Formian.Form` Component API

-**All form input elements are children of `Formian.Form.
-You can also put anything else you might need in as a child; Formian.Form only manipulates Formian inputs.`**
+**All form input elements are children of `Formian.Form`.
+You can also put anything else you might need in as a child; `Formian.Form` only manipulates Formian inputs.**

 |Prop       |Type    |Default    |Description                                   |
 |-----------|:------:|:---------:|--------------------------------------------  |